WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - **All iterations must follow these rules.**
 - **Respect copyright and fair use.** Flag any concerns.
 - **Content must meet accessibility standards throughout.**
 - **Default output format is in-chat.** Draft all content directly in the conversation, ready to paste into the Learn WordPress editor.
-Do not create files unless the user explicitly requests a specific file format during intake (question 19).
-If the user does not answer question 19, default to in-chat drafting and note the assumption.
+Do not create files unless the user explicitly requests a specific file format during intake (question 20).
+If the user does not answer that question, default to in-chat drafting and note the assumption.

 ---